For Youtubes I like and follow, see my page: References & Sources for Drawing and Painting – Links

 Artists: Inspiration & Admire:

 Michael Holter.
-I recently went to a portrait workshop of his Oct 2019.
+In Oct 2019 I took a portrait workshop of his .
 I learned a lot by his simple step approach to portraits.
 Easy to follow and grow from!

 Ewa Ludwiczak, she paints like Charles Reid.
 She is amazing and fresh.
 I want to do my life drawings like her and Reid.